nathanmathewv/IdentityLinkageEngine/README.md

 **Union(a, b)**
 Merges the sets of two contacts.
 The root with the **older** `createdAt` becomes the absolute primary.
 Ties broken by lower ID for stability.

-The `EmailMap`/`PhoneMap` dictionaries let the service immediately answer "which root currently owns this email?" and "which root currently owns this phone?" without scanning every contact in the group — this is the same pattern as the classic *Accounts Merge* problem.
+The `EmailMap`/`PhoneMap` dictionaries let the service immediately answer "which root currently owns this email?" and "which root currently owns this phone?" without scanning every contact in the group.

 ---